The Technology M&A Review: France

 Carry-forward of losses

 Technology companies may incur many expenses or losses before being profitable (e.g., research and development (R&D) expenses).
 In this context, the possibility to use the losses of the acquired company is a strategic issue for the buyer.
 In France, losses can be carried forward for an unlimited time, but their utilisation is subject to a yearly amount of €1 million increased by 50 per cent of the taxable annual result exceeding €1 million.

 Accounting and valuation standards

 According to the French generally accepted accounting principles, IP rights are in principle recorded, for accounting purposes, at their acquisition cost6 in the balance sheet of the buyer.
 However, the valuation of IP rights can be highly uncertain, which, in the event of a tax audit, can trigger adverse tax risks on stakeholders to intragroup transactions (see Section IV.vi).
-In any event, IP rights will benefit from a quick depreciation (e.g., generally over a five-year period depending on the asset) in order to take into account the acceleration of technological changes.
+In any event, IP rights will benefit from a quick depreciation (e.g., generally over a five-year period depending on the asset) to take into account the acceleration of technological changes.

 vi Cross-border issues